MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-transform-data.md

 **Applies to:** [!INCLUDE [fabric-se-and-dw](includes/applies-to-version/fabric-se-and-dw.md)]

-In this tutorial, you will create a stored procedure to transform data in a warehouse table.
+In this tutorial, learn how to create a stored procedure in a warehouse to transform data in a table.

 > [!NOTE]
 > This tutorial forms part of an [end-to-end scenario](tutorial-introduction.md#data-warehouse-end-to-end-scenario).
 In order to complete this tutorial, you must first complete these tutorials: